SAP FUE Optimization: Reduce RISE License Costs

 MTC Skopos's did-do analysis capability is directly applicable to FUE optimization.
 For each user flagged with a higher-tier license classification, the analysis goes beyond simple transaction execution logs - it also examines change documents to determine whether the user actually made changes through the triggering transaction.

-This distinction is critical for FUE optimization.
-The STAR ruleset classifies based on the ability to perform create/change activities (ACTVT = 01, 02).
-But if a user executes a transaction without ever making changes, it raises a clear question: do they actually need create/change access, or would display-only access (ACTVT = 03) be sufficient?
+This matters because the STAR ruleset classifies based on the ability to perform create/change activities (ACTVT = 01, 02).
+But if a user executes a transaction without ever saving a change, do they actually need create/change access?
+Or would display-only access (ACTVT = 03) do the job?
 Display-only access typically maps to a lower license tier.

 For each user flagged with a higher-tier license classification, the analysis answers: